Tuesday’s ‘The Bold And The Beautiful’ Spoilers: Thomas & Zoe Announce Their Quick Wedding

 After months of pursuing Hope, Thomas finally discovered the way to her heart.
 He backed off and told everyone that he was no longer interested in the blonde.
 He then charged into a relationship with Zoe, even though Douglas openly disapproved.

 Thomas then asked Zoe to marry him, knowing his son’s concerns.
 Douglas was afraid that Zoe would replace Hope as his new mother.
-Even though Hope told him that she would always be his mother, the little boy was afraid that he would lose her.
+Even though Hope told him that she would always be his mother, the little boy worried that he would lose her.
 After all, Hope is the only stable parent in his life.

 Zoe has been making an effort in trying to get to know the little boy, but Douglas is not interested in the same.
 He already has a mother and doesn’t know why he should even pretend otherwise.
 But Thomas is capitalizing on Douglas’ disdain for the model because he knows that he is close to Hope’s heart.
 The blonde will do whatever it takes to protect Douglas from any perceived danger.